Quantization-Aware Neuromorphic Architecture for Skin Lesion Classification on Resource-Constrained Devices: Methodology

 \subsubsection{Spike-Compatible Feature Transformation}

-The output of the previous stage, $F^{(4)}$, is passed to a spike-compatible transformation module engineered for direct quantization and SNN integration.
-A SeparableConv2D $(3\times3, 256)$ \cite{rajabi2025method} generates higher-dimensional features, followed by quantization-aware normalization and bounded activation: \begin{small}

-\end{small} This mapping guarantees that all activations lie in $[0,1]$, which is both compatible with spike encoding and preserves information for subsequent inference.
+The backbone output $F^{(4)}$ is passed to a spike-compatible transformation module designed for direct quantization and SNN integration.
+We first apply a SeparableConv2D $(3\times3,256)$ \cite{rajabi2025method} to increase channel capacity while preserving hardware efficiency, then apply BatchNorm and an activation constraint that clips values into $[0,1]$: \begin{small} \end{small} This bounded mapping aligns the activation range with spike encoding and avoids saturation under 8-bit affine quantization used in the subsequent conversion pipeline.

-To further optimize the channel-wise information flow, as shown in Fig.~\ref{fig:se-block}, a Squeeze-and-Excitation (SE) block \cite{hu2018squeeze} is applied, implementing a two-stage bottleneck and gating mechanism: \begin{small}

-\end{small} where $W_1$ and $W_2$ are dense layers, $\delta$ is ReLU, and $\sigma$ is sigmoid.
-Each feature channel is then scaled by $s_c$, which adaptively modulates discriminative capacity and provides additional regularization for small, imbalanced datasets.
+To further recalibrate channel responses, we apply a Squeeze-and-Excitation (SE) block \cite{hu2018squeeze} as shown in Fig.~\ref{fig:se-block}.
+The SE module computes channel-wise gates from global average pooled statistics using a two-layer bottleneck with a reduction ratio of $16$, then rescales $\widehat{F}$ by the resulting sigmoid gates.
+This improves class sensitivity under imbalance while keeping the operator set compatible with the Akida conversion and lowering flow.